rajratnmore/react_project_install_steps/README.md

 # food delivery

-## To installation of food delivery project in react js there are some steps to follow
+## To install of food delivery project in React js there are some steps to follow
-    1. Initialize our project folder > "git init" and push on github
+    1. Initialize our project folder > "git init" and push on GitHub
     2. npm init
     3. npm install -D parcel
     4. npm install react